pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: insertImage(rect, filename = None, pixmap = None, stream = None, overlay = True)

       PDF only: Fill the given rectangle with an image.
-Width and height need not have the same proportions as the image: it will be adjusted to fit.
-You need to specify the rectangle appropriately if you want to avoid this.
-The image is taken from a pixmap, a file or a memory area - **exactly one** of these parameters **must** be specified.
+The image's width-height-proportion will be adjusted to fit.
+Specify the rectangle appropriately if you want to avoid this.
+The image is taken from a pixmap, a file or a memory area - of these parameters **exactly one** must be specified.

       :arg rect: where to put the image on the page. ``rect`` must be finite and not empty.
       :type rect: :ref:`Rect`